LairdCP/BL65x-Zephyr-Tutorials/docs/mesh.md

 2. Build the Mesh Sample app

+   1. Create a folder named "laird" in the ~/zephyrproject folder.

+   2. Copy  the mesh application folder from ~/zephyrproject/zephyr/samples/bluetooth/mesh  into the ~/zephyrproject/laird folder you just created.
+Since we'll be changing main.c, it's a good idea to create a separate application folder.
+This way, we always have a copy of the original.

-   1. Replace main.c from ../samples/bluetooth/mesh/src/main.c with this [main.c](../src/mesh/main.c)
+   3. Replace the main.c from ~/zephyrproject/laird/mesh/src/main.c with this [main.c](../src/mesh/main.c)

       This replacement main.c is basically the original main.c with the following modifications: